ScienceOfComputerProgramming/SCICO-D-21-00202/README.md

 <h2>About</h2>

 The Peer Model is a modeling tool for distribution, concurrency and blackboard-based collaboration and coordination.
-This repository contains the translator that converts a use case into go-code that can be executed by the simulator.
+This repository contains the translator that converts a use case into Go-code that can be executed by the simulator.

 <h2>Installation</h2>